sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/third-year/study-plan.md

 ## How to select External Courses

-Each student **can** choose **12 ECTS** of courses outside the course manifesto, and thus from other **Bachelor's** Degree Programs (if desired also from other departments or even faculties), but **how to choose these teachings?**
+**12 ECTS credits** of the Study Plan can be of courses outside the course manifesto, and thus from other **Bachelor's** Degree Programs (if desired also from other departments or even faculties), but **how to choose these teachings?**

+{{% hint tip %}}
+<i class="fa-solid fa-lightbulb" style="color: #238636;"></i> **12-15 ECTS credits**

-- In particular, it is possible to choose up to a maximum of **15 ECTS** of courses outside the Degree Program, which will however be counted as a maximum of **12 ECTS**.
+In particular, it is possible to choose up to a maximum of **15 ECTS** of courses outside the Degree Program, which **will however be counted as a maximum of 12 ECTS**.
 This is to give you the possibility of choosing, for purely personal interest, one course outside the degree of 6 ECTS and another of 9, for example.
+{{% /hint %}}

 The choice of an external course must still be relevant to the Applied Computer Science and Artificial Intelligence Degree Program, meaning it must be a **course that can be useful for Applied Computer Science and Artificial Intelligence training**.

 - _For example, a Mathematics course might be useful for Applied Computer Science and Artificial Intelligence training, but a Literature course is unlikely to be considered useful._

 For assurance, students can ask the relevant [Academic Advisor](#academic-advisor) in the Competent Commission for the evaluation and approval of Study Plans whether the chosen course is relevant to the degree program.
 This can be done, for example, by sending an email with the course name, Degree Program, and Faculty where it is offered, explaining the choice of the course, and asking for confirmation about whether it can be included in their Study Plan.

 - Keep in mind that **external courses chosen** are not always accepted; they are **often rejected** because they are similar to courses already included as mandatory in the degree program, or because they are not relevant.